The Best Italian Islands

-The only village on the island is Cala D’Oliva which largely empty does seasonally have a coffee shop, dive centre and a small hostel.
+The only village on the island is Cala D’Oliva which is largely empty does seasonally has a coffee shop, dive centre and a small hostel.

 I have over the years visited almost all of Sardinia for work and leisure, yet it’s an island which has yet to truly capture my heart.

 Sardinia has its history and old-world charm in towns like Alghero, it has its playboy playground and multi-million dollar yachts in the stunning Costa Smeralda and all around it has its snow-white sandy beaches, emerald sea and ragged coast and then also a gorgeous mountainous interior.
 Add to that the usual Italian cuisine and fine wine and you would think it was a nailed-on save to my favourites folder.
 I guess Sardinia is that relationship that ticks all the boxes, we get on great, there is an attraction and yes we have had some good times but it’s just not working…… it’s not Sardinia it’s me !!